 Psychology is the scientific study of the human mind and behaviour.
 This two-year A Level course will look at how behaviour is determined and influenced within a multi-disciplined approach.
 These approaches vary from social to biological perspectives with a heavy emphasis on scientific rigour in the form of research methods.
 Psychology will complement all science, sociology, English and health & social care courses.

-A minimum of five GCSEs (with two at grade 6, and three at grade 4 or above).
+A minimum of five GCSEs at grade 4 and above, with at least two at grade 6.
+You should have Maths and English at grade 5.